Overview of Myelodysplastic Syndrome

 - Compromised ability to control bleeding if platelets counts are low

 Failure of the bone marrow to produce normal cells is a gradual process.
 As such, MDS is primarily a disease of the aging and most patients are over 65 years of age.
-Some patients may survive with MDS while approximately one-third will have their disease progress to acute myeloid leukemia (AML).
+Some patients experience prolonged survival with MDS while approximately one-third will have their disease progress to acute myeloid leukemia (AML).
 AML that develops from MDS is a difficult disease to treat.

 About this MDS Treatment Information